The WoW Rogue Guide, for Mists of Pandaria

 - You can stun with a strike of your paw, er… hand.
 Another stun for Rogues.
 Heh.

-- Your Rest XP lasts longer than for other races
+- Your Rest XP is twice that of the other races (in 5.4)

 - You get more benefit from food buffs